ssssam/nightbus/README.md

 ## Common issues

+### Debugging errors is hard

+Add `set -x` to the top of your task so that the shell prints out each command it runs before running it.

 ### The tasks don't use the correct PATH, so some programs aren't found

 By default, Bash ignores your .profile and .bashrc files when running